smukul75/Finding-Donors-for-CharityML/README.md

 * Finally, you will explore the chosen model and its predictions under the hood, to see just how well it's performing when considering the data it's given.

 ## Project Evaluation
+Project is submitted for the evaluation.
+This section will be updated once evaluation completed.

 ## Files Submitted

+* The finding_donors.ipynb notebook file with all questions answered and all code cells executed and displaying output.
+* An HTML export of the project notebook with the name report.html.
+This file must be present for your project to be evaluated.